bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 **Tim Ruffing**: 00:21:13

-So If you have a `taproot key spend`, it's just a `Schnorr signature`, but if it's a `script spend`, you would open this `taproot commitment` to this taproot auto public key.
+So If you have a taproot key spend, it's just a Schnorr signature, but if it's a script spend, you would open this taproot commitment to this taproot auto public key.
-And checking this opening of the commitment is also an `elliptic curve operation`, in a sense, and we could also add it to this batching.
+And checking this opening of the commitment is also an elliptic curve operation, in a sense, and we could also add it to this batching.
-So you have a batch of signatures in your block, in a sense, and you have a batch of `taproot openings` in your, or `script spends` in your block, and you could also like, batch the, batch both of the operations together in one single bit.
+So you have a batch of signatures in your block, in a sense, and you have a batch of taproot openings in your, or script spends in your block, and you could also like, batch the, batch both of the operations together in one single bit.

 **Pieter Wuille**: 00:21:47

-So for context, how a `taproot script spend` works is, you know, every `taproot output` is essentially an `encoding` of you can spend with some public key or by satisfying one of possibly multiple scripts.
+So for context, how a taproot script spend works is, you know, every taproot output is essentially an encoding of you can spend with some public key or by satisfying one of possibly multiple scripts.
-And that set of `scripts` can be empty, that `public key` can be a `dummy key`, but both sort of always exist.
+And that set of scripts can be empty, that public key can be a dummy key, but both sort of always exist.
 And what you do is you compute the hash of all the scripts and you use that to tweak your public key in a way.
 And when spending, either you give a signature with that tweaked key directly, and all you see is a signature, or you reveal on-chain, wait, actually, let me prove to you that this public key you saw before is actually derived from this other public key with this script as a tweak.
-And `taproot rules` in that case allow you to `spend` as well.
+And taproot rules in that case allow you to spend as well.
 But that involves a check.
-Of course, the verifier has to check that if you claim, well, this public key was actually derived from this other `public key` in a script, that has to be checked.
+Of course, the verifier has to check that if you claim, well, this public key was actually derived from this other public key in a script, that has to be checked.
-And so that's the opening of the `commitment`.
+And so that's the opening of the commitment.
-And that `check` can be batched together with `Schnorr signature validations`.
+And that check can be batched together with Schnorr signature validations.
 They each count as half a signature.

 **Adam Jonas**: 00:23:00

-So another reason to adopt `Schnorr` is it just makes building `advanced signing protocols` easier?
+So another reason to adopt Schnorr is it just makes building advanced signing protocols easier?

 **Pieter Wuille**: 00:23:10